gromero/htm/README.md

 next instruction pointer regarding the context interrupted async by the signal is available thought the member `uc->uc_mcontext.regs->nip`.

-Nonetheless, we'll try this approch on the next example.
+Nonetheless, we'll try this approach on the next example.
 By now this example just demonstrates that infinite loop behavior